serpapps/circle-downloader/README.md

----
-title: Circle Downloader | Download Videos from Circle.so, Tella, Loom & More
----

 # Circle Downloader (Browser Extension)

 A browser extension that downloads videos from Circle.so communities, Tella.tv recordings, Loom videos, and embedded content from YouTube, Vimeo, and Wistia — directly to your computer as MP4 files.
 No external software needed.
 3 free downloads included.